Bonfire Ventures: History and funds

-Investment Focus
+Investment approach

-Bonfire Ventures invests in seed-stage B2B software companies, typically those generating at least US$500,000 in annual recurring revenue and demonstrate early signs of product-market fit and customer retention.
-Initial investments generally range from US$2.5 million to US$4 million, with Bonfire often acting as lead investor.
-Bonfire Ventures supports approximately 25 to 30 companies per fund.
+Bonfire Ventures invests primarily in seed-stage B2B software companies that have begun generating recurring revenue and show early evidence of product-market fit and customer retention.
+A 2024 Los Angeles Business Journal profile reported that the firm generally looks for companies with approximately $500,000 in annual recurring revenue.
+Earlier reports placed Bonfire’s initial investments at approximately $2.5 million to $4 million, with Bonfire often acting as lead investor.
+The firm invests in approximately 25 to 30 companies per fund.

 Portfolio

-Bonfire Ventures’ portfolio includes companies across sectors such as financial technology, enterprise software, and artificial intelligence.
-The firm has made several early-stage investments in AI-focused startups, including Operative Intelligence, a developer of machine learning tools for business operations, and Rwazi, a data analytics platform leveraging AI to support consumer intelligence in emerging markets.
+Bonfire Ventures’ portfolio includes companies across sectors such as financial technology, enterprise software, and AI.
+The firm has made several early-stage investments in AI-focused startups, including Operative Intelligence, a developer of machine-learning tools for business operations, and Rwazi, a data analytics platform leveraging AI to support consumer intelligence in emerging markets.
 In 2023, Rwazi completed a US$4 million seed round, followed by a US$12 million Series A led by Bonfire Ventures in July 2025.

-Other investments in the AI domain include Postie, which uses machine learning for direct mail marketing optimization, and Topline Pro, a platform that applies generative AI to help small businesses manage digital marketing.
+Other investments in the AI domain include Postie, which uses machine learning for direct-mail marketing optimization, and Topline Pro, a platform that applies generative AI to help small businesses manage digital marketing.
 Bonfire participated in Topline Pro's US$5 million seed funding round in October 2022, its US$12 million funding round in 2023, and its US$27 million Series B in August 2025.

+Investments in software for financial and professional services include Juno, an AI tax-preparation company whose $12 million seed round Bonfire led in 2026, and 1Fort, a commercial-insurance software company whose $7.5 million seed round Bonfire led in 2025.
+In enterprise infrastructure, Bonfire led the seed round for IT-support automation company Risotto and participated in financing for ZeroTier, a secure-network infrastructure company.

+In legal and healthcare software, the firm has invested in Supio, which develops software for legal analysis, and Vali Health, a home-care AI company.
+Its industrial and workforce-software investments include Ranger AI, a developer of project-management and bidding software, and TeamSense, an SMS-based communications platform for manufacturing workers.

-Additional portfolio companies include MNTN, Spekit, Cube, and Boulevard.
-Notable exits include The Trade Desk, TaxJar (acquired by Stripe), Moat (acquired by Oracle), and Openpath (acquired by Motorola).
+Other portfolio companies include MNTN, Spekit, Cube, and Boulevard.
+In 2025, Fortune reported more than 50 exits across Bonfire and the founders’ predecessor funds.
+Reported examples included The Trade Desk; TaxJar, acquired by Stripe in 2021; Openpath, acquired by Motorola Solutions in 2021; Moat, acquired by Oracle; and Scopely, acquired by Savvy Games Group in 2023.